Sensor Placement for Optimal Kalman Filtering: Fundamental Limits, Submodularity, and Algorithms: Examples and Discussion

-Finally, as in the example of Section \ref{subsec:integratorChain}, the minimum value of $\log\det(\Sigma_{z_{99}},\cdot)$ ---right plot of Fig.~\ref{fig:Alg1and2together}--- decreases only linearly from $0$ to $-62$ as the number of sensors $r$ increases from $0$ to $81$.
-This is in agreement with Theorem \ref{th:perfomance_lim}, in relation to \eqref{eq:logdet_trace} and the fact that $z_{99}=x_0$.
-Specifically, both the example of this section and that of Section \ref{subsec:integratorChain} exemplify the fundamental design limit presented in Theorem \ref{th:perfomance_lim}, that the estimation error of the optimal linear estimator decreases only linearly as the number of sensors increases.
-That is, adding extra sensors so to reduce the minimum mean square estimation error of the Kalman filter is ineffective, a fundamental design limit.
+Finally, as in the example of Section \ref{subsec:integratorChain}, the minimum value of $\log\det(\Sigma_{z_{99}},\cdot)$ ---right plot of Fig.~\ref{fig:Alg1and2together}--- decreases only linearly from $0$ to approximately $-62$ as the number of sensors $r$ increases from $0$ to $81$; this is in agreement with the quantitative result of Theorem \ref{th:perfomance_lim}, in relation to \eqref{eq:logdet_trace} and the fact that $z_{99}=x_0$ ---since in \eqref{eq:C02_sys} the process noise is zero.
+Both the integrator chain example of Section \ref{subsec:integratorChain} and the application example of this section exemplify this fundamental design limit presented in Theorem \ref{th:perfomance_lim}: the estimation error of the optimal linear estimator ---the Kalman filter--- decreases only linearly as the number of sensors~increases.